 ABSTRACT: In the heart, glycosylation is involved in a variety of physiological and pathological processes.
 Cardiac glycosylation is dynamically regulated, which remains challenging to monitor in vivo.
 Here we describe a chemical approach for analyzing the dynamic cardiac glycome by metabolically labeling the cardiac glycans with azidosugars in living rats.
 The azides, serving as a chemical reporter, are chemoselectively conjugated with fluorophores using copper-free click chemistry for glycan imaging; derivatizing azides with affinity tags allows enrichment and proteomic identification of glycosylated cardiac proteins.
 We demonstrated this methodology by visualization of the cardiac sialylated glycans in intact hearts and identification of more than 200 cardiac proteins modified with sialic acids.
 We further applied this methodology to investigate the sialylation in hypertrophic hearts.
 The imaging results revealed an increase of sialic acid biosynthesis upon the induction of cardiac hypertrophy.
-Quantitative proteomic analysis identified multiple sialylated proteins including neural cell adhesion molecule 1, T-kininogens, and $\alpha_2$ -macroglobulin that were upregulated during hypertrophy.
+Quantitative proteomic analysis identified multiple sialylated proteins including neural cell adhesion molecule 1, T-kininogens, and α_2 -macroglobulin that were upregulated during hypertrophy.
 The methodology may be further extended to other types of glycosylation, as exemplified by the mucin-type O-linked glycosylation.
 Our results highlight the applications of metabolic glycan labeling coupled with bioorthogonal chemistry in probing the biosynthesis and function of cardiac glycome during pathophysiological responses.

-INTRODUCTION
+■ INTRODUCTION

-Mammalian glycan structures vary in different tissues, and glycosylation is tightly regulated during development and disease progression.
-The cardiac glycome, defined as the complete set of glycans in hearts, is dynamically remodeled, which modulates cardiac functions.
-Accumulating evidence indicates that many cardiac ion channels are glycosylated with N-linked glycans, mucin-type O-linked glycans, and sialic acids, which are vital for regulating cardiac electrical signaling and heart rhythm.6-12 Aberrant cardiac glycosylation has been implicated in pathological states such as hypertrophy, heart failure, and congenital disorders.13-16 of glycosyltransferase genes has been most commonly used.
+Mammalian glycan structures vary in different tissues, 1 and glycosylation is tightly regulated during development and disease progression.^{2,3} The cardiac glycome, defined as the complete set of glycans in hearts, is dynamically remodeled, which modulates cardiac functions.
+4,5 Accumulating evidence indicates that many cardiac ion channels are glycosylated with N-linked glycans, mucin-type O-linked glycans, and sialic acids, which are vital for regulating cardiac electrical signaling and heart rhythm.
+6-12 Aberrant cardiac glycosylation has been implicated in pathological states such as hypertrophy, heart failure, and congenital disorders.
+13-16

+Probing cardiac glycosylation has mostly relied on biochemical analysis of purified glycans and glycoproteins and glycogene expression profiling.
+For in vivo studies in animal models, which are critical for cardiovascular diseases, knockout of glycosyltransferase genes has been most commonly used.
 However, direct visualization of cardiac glycans in intact hearts remains a challenging task.
 This obstacle undermines investigations that seek to resolve the spatial distribution of glycans within the heart tissues or to monitor the dynamic changes of cardiac glycosylation under physiological and pathological conditions.
 The significance of performing such experiments is underlined by the dynamic changes of glycosylation in response to pathophysiological stimuli from the tissue microenvironment.
-Although traditionally regarded as a relatively quiescent organ, the adult mammalian heart undergoes dynamic metabolism and more recently has been shown to possess reparative capability.
+2,3,17 Although traditionally regarded as a relatively quiescent organ, the adult mammalian heart undergoes dynamic metabolism18 and more recently has been shown to possess reparative capability.
+19